andersoncontreira/projects-guidelines/README.md

 # Projects Guidelines
-Guidelines for configuring a project with the best project standards.
+Guidelines for configuring a project with the best standards of the internet.

 ## List of guidelines in different languages:
 * [Guidelines in pt_BR](guidelines/pt_BR/README.md)